jaimanm/jaimanm/README.md

 # Hi, I'm Jaiman Munshi 👋

-> Aspiring quantum technologist and machine learning enthusiast, passionate about building next-gen solutions at the intersection of AI, physics, and computation.
-My journey is fueled by a drive to explore the frontiers of quantum computing—always seeking to bridge cutting-edge research with impactful, real-world applications.
+> Aspiring quantum software engineer and machine learning enthusiast, passionate about building next-gen solutions at the crossroads of AI, quantum, and SWE.

 <p align="left">
   <a href="https://www.linkedin.com/in/jaimanmunshi" target="_blank">